ptrdmr/django_doc/docs/development/ai-prompts-library.md

 Instructions:

 Objective: Extract data from the medical document exactly as written, without assessing its correctness, completeness, or medical validity.
+For each extracted field, also capture the surrounding text context to enable snippet-based review.

 Output Format: Return the extracted data as a valid, complete JSON object with no additional text before or after.
-The JSON must follow this structure: { "patientName": { "value": "Patient's full name", "confidence": 0.9 }, "dateOfBirth": { "value": "DOB in MM/DD/YYYY format", "confidence": 0.9 }, "medicalRecordNumber": { "value": "MRN", "confidence": 0.9 }, "sex": { "value": "Male/Female", "confidence": 0.9 }, "age": { "value": "Age in years", "confidence": 0.9 }, "diagnoses": { "value": "List of all diagnoses found", "confidence": 0.8 }, "procedures": { "value": "List of procedures", "confidence": 0.8 }, "medications": { "value": "List of medications", "confidence": 0.8 }, "allergies": { "value": "Allergy information", "confidence": 0.8 } }
+The JSON must follow this ENHANCED structure: { "patientName": { "value": "Patient's full name", "confidence": 0.9, "source_text": "...200-300 characters of surrounding text containing the extracted value...", "char_position": 123 }, "dateOfBirth": { "value": "DOB in MM/DD/YYYY format", "confidence": 0.9, "source_text": "...surrounding text context...", "char_position": 456 }, "medicalRecordNumber": { "value": "MRN", "confidence": 0.9, "source_text": "...surrounding text context...", "char_position": 789 }, "sex": { "value": "Male/Female", "confidence": 0.9, "source_text": "...surrounding text context...", "char_position": 101 }, "age": { "value": "Age in years", "confidence": 0.9, "source_text": "...surrounding text context...", "char_position": 112 }, "diagnoses": { "value": "List of all diagnoses found", "confidence": 0.8, "source_text": "...surrounding text context...", "char_position": 131 }, "procedures": { "value": "List of procedures", "confidence": 0.8, "source_text": "...surrounding text context...", "char_position": 415 }, "medications": { "value": "List of medications", "confidence": 0.8, "source_text": "...surrounding text context...", "char_position": 161 }, "allergies": { "value": "Allergy information", "confidence": 0.8, "source_text": "...surrounding text context...", "char_position": 718 } }
 Field Guidelines:
 For each field, include a "value" (the exact text found) and a "confidence" score (0 to 1, reflecting your certainty in identifying the data).
 If a field's information is not present, omit it from the JSON entirely—do not include empty or null entries.